-De Wachter is Associate Lecturer on BA Culture, Criticism and Curation at Central Saint Martins, University of the Arts London and she has taught at the Royal College of Art, London College of Communication, Royal Academy Schools, Goldsmiths College, Brighton University and Newcastle University.
+De Wachter has taught widely, including at Central Saint Martins, Royal College of Art, London College of Communication, Royal Academy Schools, Goldsmiths College, Brighton University and Newcastle University.
+She coaches and mentors artists and writers through various publicly funded creative development schemes.

 In 2013-15 she was Curator of Public Collection Development at the Contemporary Art Society, where she was responsible for CAS’s acquisitions scheme for museums across the UK.
 Prior to that, she worked at various arts organisations in London, including the Barbican Art Gallery and the British Museum.
-De Wachter mentors artists and writers through various publicly funded creative development schemes.